davidhinkley/davidhinkley.github.io/to-do.md

 - Set up GitHub Actions workflow for automated deployment to GitHub Pages
 - Configured dark mode support with Chakra UI and Tailwind CSS
 - Added smooth animations with Framer Motion
+- Successfully deployed the website to GitHub Pages
+- Fixed build and deployment issues with PostCSS and Tailwind CSS
+- Set up SSH for GitHub authentication

 ### To-Do Next
 - Add more projects and content to showcase